jms-guy/timekeep/README.md

 - Linux - More accurate start/end time logging
 - Linux - Configurable polling interval?
 - Windows - Check for running processes on service start
-- CLI - commands
-  - sorting for session history (✓)
-  - show active sessions (✓)
-  - enhance ping for more service info

 ## Contributing & Issues
 To contribute, clone the repo with ```git clone https://github.com/jms-guy/timekeep```.
 Please fork the repository and open a pull request to the `main` branch.
 Run tests from base repo using ```go test ./...```